 Here’s a question - when was the last time you discovered a new snack?
 One that really blew your mind.
 And no, rediscovering that Christmas selection box at the back of your cupboard doesn’t count.

-When it comes to flavour and curing, beef jerky and biltong couldn’t be more different.
+When it comes to traditional biltong flavour and curing, beef jerky and beef Biltong couldn’t be more different.
 Back in the day, the people of Southern Africa preserved their meat by curing it with salt and hanging it up.
 Then European settlers came along and changed the whole process.
 They brought vinegar, spices, pepper, cloves, and coriander to the mix.
 Ever heard of saltpeter?
 It’s a natural mineral source of potassium nitrate (good old KNO3), and is bitong’s best friend.

 We reckon food tastes better once you know a little more about where it comes from.
-When we say biltong, we’re talking a whole range of dried, cured meats.
+When we say traditional biltong, we’re talking a whole range of dried, cured meats.
 Traditionally, it could be anything from beef and game to ostrich or kudu (yes, an antelope).
 South Africans have been rubbing their meat with salt and hanging it to air dry for over 400 years.
 And recently, the rest of the world has caught on.
+We ensure our beef biltong stays true to its South African roots.

-We also recommend you check out the "What Is Biltong" guide
+We also recommend you check out the "What Is Biltong 2021" guide.

 Biltong hanging to dry in Botswana